nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/administration.md

 ### Adding a Vocabulary Entry

-To add an entry to a vocabulary,click on the **Add Entry** button of the vocabulary, fill in the entry creation form and click on the **Save** button.
+To add an entry to a vocabulary, click on the **Add Entry** button of the vocabulary, fill in the entry creation form and click on the **Save** button.

 ![]({{file name='new-entry-web-ui.png'}} ?w=250,border=true)